How to clean Baby’s Ears, Nose, Eyes & Nails

 And a newborn’s eyes are still developing.
 Compared to adults, they blink less often, tear less and it takes time for the blink reflex to develop, making it easier for an unwanted substance to get into the eye and cause irritation.

-For worry-free bathtime, try JOHNSON’S® baby shampoo with our NO MORE TEARS® formula — developed for babies and young children, it is mild to the scalp and as gentle to eyes as pure water.
+For worry-free bath time ritual, try JOHNSON’S® baby shampoo with our NO MORE TEARS® formula — developed for babies and young children, it is mild to the scalp and as gentle to eyes as pure water.

 Holding your baby's head, gently cleanse around each eye with a cotton round dampened with clean warm water.
 Use a new cotton round for each eye and always wipe from the inside corner of the eye outward.